rafaelromao/get-myinprogressworkitems/README.md

 # Get-MyInProgressWorkItems
 Get the ids of your in progress work items from Visual Studio Online and return it as a string to be used in your git commit messages.

+# Submit-MyInProgressWorkItems
+Execute a git commit including the ids of the in progress work items in the commit message.

 ## Prerequisites
 - cURL installed in place of the default `curl` alias used for `Invoke-WebRequest`.
 See [this link](http://thesociablegeek.com/azure/using-curl-in-powershell/) for details.